darwaishx/celebrity-recognition/3-whos-who-app/README.md

   - Under Function package, click Upload and select the zip file you downloaded in earlier step
   - Click Save.
 9. Click on dropdown next to Test, and click on Configure test events
-  - For Event name: enter apigateway
+  - For Event name: apigateway
   - Replace sample JSON with JSON from [lambda-test-event.json](./code/lambda-test-event.json)
   - Click Create
 10. Click Test.
 If everything is setup correctly, you should see a response with recognized celebrity name.